lardemua/SmObEx/README.md

      - [x] Configure Rviz with Xtion + Robot
      - [x] Obtained the tf from the end effector to the camera
      - [x] Implemented the tf automatically
-     - [x] Get the best calibration possible (RGB intrinsic and camera extrisic)
+     - [x] Get the best calibration possible (RGB intrinsic and camera extrinsic)

 Week 12

 - [x] Accumulated Point Cloud to check calibration
 - [x] Added mode to record Point Cloud and OctoMap
-- [ ] Restrict the volume to generate the model
+- [x] Restrict the volume to generate the model
 - [x] Multiple view model of the world
 - [ ] Move using MoveIt